robinhoodis/example.com/docs/class2/module1/lab01/lab01.rst

    :glob:

 First of all, we will configure a Sync-Group between our BIG-IP DNS servers.
-This will allow for GSLB configurations to be kept in a consistent state between both servers at all times.
+This will allow for DNS-related configurations to be kept in a consistent state between both BIG-IP DNS servers at all times.
 Please see the article below for more information on BIG-IP DNS synchronization.

 |settings_KB_link|